BladeRunnerJS/brjs-site/docs/concepts/app_architecture.md

 ### Services

 [Services](/docs/concepts/services/) can be be used to access shared resources such as backend services.
-They can solve the potential problems - points 1 to 4 - introduced above by:
+They can solve the potential problems, shown as points 1 to 4 above, by:

 * Centralising code that accesses services
 * Providing a defined contract/protocol/interface for interacting with services